mjpritchard/test-decap-help/content/docs/getting-started/multiple-account-types.md

 This article defines the types of account available on JASMIN and their purpose.
 It covers:

-  * STANDARD accounts (with note about training accounts)
+- STANDARD accounts (with note about training accounts)
-  * SHARED accounts
+- SHARED accounts
-  * SERVICE accounts
+- SERVICE accounts

-# Multiple account types on JASMIN

 ## Introduction